-In December 2018, the final report of the U.S. 17 feasibility study was released.
+The final report of the U.S. 17 feasibility study was released in December 2018.

-AECOM - a private engineering firm that gathered information for the study - examined forecasted traffic volumes, level-of-service, traffic flow, crash analysis, right-of-way impacts, utility impacts, and environmental impacts as they prepared conceptual designs for the proposed improvements.
+AECOM, a private engineering firm that gathered information for the study, examined forecast traffic volumes, level-of-service, traffic flow, crash analysis, right-of-way impacts, utility impacts and environmental impacts as it prepared conceptual designs for the proposed improvements.
 Cost estimates were prepared for construction, utilities, and right of way for each segment and alternate.

-NCDOT will now determine if any segments of the study area should be funded and scheduled for development and/or construction in the draft State Transportation Improvement Program, which will be adopted in the summer of 2019.
+NCDOT will now determine if any segments of the study area should be funded and scheduled for development and/or construction in the draft State Transportation Improvement Program.
 Once a segment is funded, it will begin the National Environmental Policy Act process.

-Because the U.S. 17 feasibility study spans approximately 80 miles in seven counties, NCDOT has broken the study into various segments, as shown in the table below.
+Because the U.S. 17 feasibility study spans approximately 80 miles in seven counties, NCDOT broke the study into various segments.

 Segment 2 Map